Interval Graphs are Reconstructible: Reconstruction of the flank sizes

 If~$m$ and~$m'$ are adjacent then~$\leftmset |F_1|,|F_2|\rightmset = \leftmset 0,2\rightmset$ and we can thus further assume that~$m$ and~$m'$ are not adjacent.
 Under this assumption,~$m$ and~$m'$ are in the same flank of~$G$ exactly if~$m$ and~$m'$ have a common neighbor.
 If they do, all vertices in~$N(m)$ and all vertices in~$ N(m')$ are adjacent.
 Moreover~$N(m)\subseteq N(m')$.

 We can determine the degree sequence~$s$ of the neighborhood of~$m'$.
-Indeed, if~$N(m)= N(m')$ then the neighborhoods of~$m$ and~$m'$ have the same degree sequence, otherwise~$m'$ and~$m$ do not have the same degree and we can identify the card~$G_{m'}$ and thereby determine the degree sequence the neighborhood of~$m'$.
+Indeed, if~$N(m)= N(m')$ then the neighborhoods of~$m$ and~$m'$ have the same degree sequence, otherwise~$m'$ and~$m$ do not have the same degree and we can identify the card~$G_{m'}$ and thereby determine the degree sequence of the neighborhood of~$m'$.

-It follows now that~$m$ and~$m'$ have a common neighbor exactly if there is no card in~$\{G_{m'},G_m\}$ in which the unique flank vertex has a neighborhood with a degree sequence equal to~$s$.
+It follows now that the vertices~$m$ and~$m'$ have a common neighbor exactly if there is no card in~$\{G_{m'},G_m\}$ in which the unique flank vertex has a neighborhood with a degree sequence equal to~$s$.

-Overall we can determine whether~$m$ and~$m'$ belong to the same flank and thus whether $\leftmset |F_1|,|F_2|\rightmset$ is equal to~$ \leftmset 0,2\rightmset$ or to~$\leftmset 1,1\rightmset$.
+Overall, we can determine whether~$m$ and~$m'$ belong to the same flank and thus whether $\leftmset |F_1|,|F_2|\rightmset$ is equal to~$ \leftmset 0,2\rightmset$ or to~$\leftmset 1,1\rightmset$.

-(Case $|F_1|+|F_2|= 1$) In this case we have~$\leftmset |F_1|,|F_2|\rightmset = \{0,1\}$.
+(Case $|F_1|+|F_2|= 1$) In this case, we have~$\leftmset |F_1|,|F_2|\rightmset = \{0,1\}$.